torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 Background
 ==========
-In absence of file capabilities, processes spawned on a Linux system that need to switch to a different user must be spawned with CAP_SETUID privileges.
+In absence of file capabilities, processes spawned on a GNU/Linux system that need to switch to a different user must be spawned with CAP_SETUID privileges.
 CAP_SETUID is granted to programs running as root or those running as a non-root user that have been explicitly given the CAP_SETUID runtime capability.
-It is often preferable to use Linux runtime capabilities rather than file capabilities, since using file capabilities to run a program with elevated privileges opens up possible security holes since any user with access to the file can exec() that program to gain the elevated privileges.
+It is often preferable to use GNU/Linux runtime capabilities rather than file capabilities, since using file capabilities to run a program with elevated privileges opens up possible security holes since any user with access to the file can exec() that program to gain the elevated privileges.